7a- Uniform series of compound interest-2/2 in the Economy.

 In compound interest-2/2, we take a look at Solved Example 4-1 from Prof. Donald G. Newman’s book, Engineering Economic Analysis.

 A man deposits $500 in a credit union at the end of each year for 5 years.
 Our timeline starts from 0 to 5.
-The deposits were made over 5 years, at the end of years 1, 2, 3, 4, and 5.
+The deposits were made at the end of years 1, 2, 3, 4, and 5.
 The final value, or F, is the future value to be estimated, which is cash from the person’s point of view.

-Solution: this example is a direct application of the uniform series.
+Solution: This example is a direct application of the uniform series.

 The symbolic form of the future value can be written as F value=F*(A/ F, i%,n), where f is the required future value,n is the time in years, and A is the amount of uniform series.
 I is the interest rate yearly.

-We have the interest i=5%, the uniform series value A=$500, and n=5.
-Then the future value can be estimated as F=A*((1+i)^n-1)/i.
+We have an interest rate of 5%, a uniform series value of $500, and n=5.
+Then the future value can be estimated as F = A*((1+i)^n-1)/i.
 F=500*((1+0.05)^5-1)/0.05=(500)*0.27625)/0.05.
-F=$2763, this is the future money that will be received after 5 years.
+F=$2763 is the future money to be received after 5 years.

 Solved example 2.5, how to determine the F value in terms of P, A, n, and I%?